Revolutionizing Sales Forecasting with a Baseball Twist

 • Start with a 10% Threshold: A 1% threshold is too aggressive for most teams.
 Begin with 10% to drive compliance without overwhelming the team.

-• Phase It Down: After a three-month adjustment period you can tighten it to 5% and after a year, aim for 1%.
+• Phase It Down: After a three-month adjustment period you can decrease the threshold to 5% and after a year, aim for 1%.

-• Enforce Rigorous Qualification: Salespeople must uncover compelling reasons to buy, confirm urgency, verify spend amounts, thoroughly qualify their opportunities and lock in closing dates.
+• Enforce Rigorous Qualification: Salespeople must uncover compelling reasons to buy, create urgency, and thoroughly qualify their opportunities.
+They must verify spend amounts and timelines, get to decision makers, and lock in closing dates.
 No exceptions.

 What If It Doesn’t Work?

 You might be thinking, “What if we do all this and we’re still off by 20%?”
 Great question!
-Remember that everything is relative:
+Remember, everything is relative:

 • Improvement Is Progress: If forecasts were off by 50% before and now they’re off by 20%, that’s a huge win.
 Keep refining.